-A complete eye exam including intraocular pressure, gonioscopy, pachymetry, optic nerve appearance and clinical testing such as OCT and visual field testing.
+An ophthalmologist conducts a complete eye exam including intraocular pressure, gonioscopy, pachymetry, optic nerve appearance and clinical testing such as OCT (optical coherence tomography) and visual field testing.

 There are many types of glaucoma.
 The two main types include primary open angle glaucoma and angle closure or narrow angle glaucoma.
 Other types of glaucoma include: congenital, traumatic, pseudoexfoliation, and pigmentary/pigment dispersion syndrome.

-The main risk factors are age and race as well as genetics.
+The main risk factors for primary open angle glaucoma are age, race, and genetics.
 The risk for glaucoma increases with age in everyone.
 Certain races are more prone to develop glaucoma.
 There is some association with glaucoma and smoking, diabetes, sleep apnea, and chronic steroid use.
-If you have a family history of glaucoma, it is important to have your eyes checked on a regular basis.
+If you have a family history of glaucoma, it is important to have your eyes checked on a regular basis with an eye specialist.

 Narrow angle glaucoma develops from an anatomical predisposition based on the shape of your eyes.
 There are certain drugs that precipitate an angle closure attack, which if untreated, can lead to permanent vision loss.
 The symptoms and signs of an angle closure attack include headache, pain in the eye, pain around the eye, red eye, dilated pupil, nausea, vomiting, sudden blurry vision or loss of vision.
 If you have these symptoms, contact your eye doctor immediately or go to the nearest emergency room.
-There is rare subset of narrow angle patients who may have plateau iris syndrome where the eye remains narrow even after treatment for narrow angles and may require additional treatment.
+There is a rare subset of narrow angle glaucoma patients who may have plateau iris syndrome where the eye remains narrow even after treatment for narrow angles and may require additional treatment with an ophthalmologist.

 Figure from Qatar Med J. 2015; 2015(1): 6.